hiulit/Sassy-Gridlover/README.md

 ## Inspiration and alternatives

-* [Gridlover app](https://www.gridlover.net/try) - The tool to establish a typographic system with modular scale and vertical rhythm.
+* [Gridlover app](https://www.gridlover.net/try) - The tool to establish a typographic system with modular scale and vertical rhythm on which **Sassy-gridlover** is based.
 * [Knife](https://github.com/Pushplaybang/knife) - Nail vertical rhythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins.
 * [gridlover-mixin](https://github.com/sevenupcan/gridlover-mixin) - A mixin to generate modular scale and vertical rhythm for your typography.